ryusei-hayashi/test-repo/README.md

 ### Usage
 #### Input Music
 Input music to be used in the created game.
-Choose input method from Spotify API, Audiostock, YoutubeDL, Uploader.
+Choose input way from Spotify API, Audiostock, YoutubeDL, Uploader.
 YoutubeDL has many [Supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 #### Scene of Input Music
 Input the scene of input music.
 Valence and Arousal are based on [Circumplex model](https://en.wikipedia.org/wiki/Emotion_classification#Circumplex_model).